Frequently Asked Questions

 Are charities expected to share supporter information?

 - No, absolutely not.
 Yapacopia does not and will not ask for the support base information from any nonprofit.
 We feel it is the nonprofit that is serving their support base and themselves, by letting their supporters know about this service.
-By helping people get more insurance and financial service options, and choice, from Yapacopia, a service that connects them to professionals already in their communities, that alone is a valuable service.
-When that connection leads to a considerable donation to the charity of choice of the customer, at no extra cost to the consumer, that is information we feel every nonprofit will choose to share with their supporters.
+By helping people get more insurance and financial service options from Yapacopia, a service that connects them to professionals already in their communities, that alone is a valuable service.
+When that connection leads to a considerable donation to the charity of choice of the customer, at no extra cost to them, that is information we feel every nonprofit will choose to share with their supporters.

 What are the benefits for a nonprofit of working with Yapacopia?

 - Primarily, generating a new stream of income for the nonprofit, from an expenditure their supporters are already making.
 They will also be adding value to their local community, by having supporters work with local professionals to find a better insurance value at no additional cost.
-In all of these ways, and others, Yapacopia is completing the value circle by putting dollars and value back to the community the nonprofit serves.
+In all of these ways, and others, Yapacopia is completing the Circle of Benefits by putting dollars and value back to the community the nonprofit serves.